frequency-chain/docs/pages/Basics/Overview.md

 **Announcements and Metadata**

 Traditional web systems are centered around point-to-point communications.
-Any information that is desired to transmit to an unknown third party requires a centralized system to compile and then distribute the data to known requestors.
+Any information that one wants to transmit to an unknown third party requires a centralized system to compile and then distribute the data to known requestors.
 Frequency uses the broadcast nature of the blockchain to provide [Message](./Messages.md) metadata that allows the existence of information to be discovered by anyone.
 Thus users, be they creators or consumers, can choose their own tools.
 Users may then tune in to the data they want, ensuring user control without losing the power and value of a network.